 The name Sandakphu means the 'Height of the Poison Plant', a direct reference to the profusion of the poisonous aconite plants that grow near the peak.
 The loftiest peak of the Singalila Range, it is the culminating point of many trekking routes in the Darjeeling - Sikkim region.

 Maneybhanjang to Sandakphu Trek Distance

-Maneybhanjan, at an altitude of 2134 mtr, is the gateway to the Sandakphu region, it is situated about 25 kms from Darjeeling.
+Maneybhanjan, at an altitude of 2134 meter, is the gateway to the Sandakphu region, it is situated about 25 km from Darjeeling.
 After necessary entries in the forest check post and last minute shopping and meals, the trek begins.
-You may also opt for overnight stay at Maneybhanjang and start the trek early next day.
-The total distance from Maneybhanjang to Sandakphu is about 31 kms.
+You may also opt for an overnight stay at Maneybhanjang and start the trek early next day.
+The total distance from Maneybhanjang to Sandakphu is about 31 km.
 The distance may be covered in two to three days.
-On your onward trek from Sandakphu you can continue towards Phalut or simply decent towards Rimbik, there are several options for this and the trek down may be undertaken in 1 to 4 days.
+On your onward trek from Sandakphu, you can continue towards Phalut or simply decent towards Rimbik, there are several options for this and the trek down may be undertaken in 1 to 4 days.